 * Bicycle Touring Photography – A quick guide to taking better pics

 * Burma by Bike: a short guide to bicycle touring in Myanmar

 * Food for Remote areas of Argentina and Chile.

 Bicycle Traveler was launched in 2011.
 We aimed to create a magazine that showcases bicycle travel and delves into why people dream of undertaking round-the-world tours.

 BT’s carefully curated collection of articles and photographs are gathered from a diverse group of cycling enthusiasts worldwide.
-With the recent boom in bicycle touring, our magazine base has grown to over 20,000 dedicated subscribers.
+With the recent boom in bicycle touring, our magazine base has grown to more than 25,000 dedicated subscribers.

 The people behind it

 Grace Johnson is the founding editor and designer of Bicycle Traveler magazine.
 Photographer Paul Jeurissen runs the website and his cycle touring and bicycle culture images regularly appear in the publication.